Your 10-second guide to today's Australian inflation report

 - The report is based off price movements in a set basket of goods and services commonly purchased by metropolitan households.

+- Core inflation was even more benign.
+It increased by 0.3%, leaving the annual rate at 2.15%.

-- Not only was this figure at the bottom end of the RBA’s 2-3% medium-term inflation target, it marked the slowest annual increase since the June quarter of 2012.
+- Not only was this towards the bottom of the RBA’s 2-3% inflation target band, it marked the slowest annual increase in core inflation since Q2 2012.

-- Looking ahead to today, headline inflation is expected to increase by 0.2%, leaving the annual rate unchanged at 1.7%.
+- For the December quarter headline inflation is forecast to rise 0.3%, taking the annual rate to just 1.6%.

 Business Insider Emails & Alerts